FiditeNemini/artcraft/zola/content/learn/negative-prompting/index.md

 For example, if your character has green hair and you don't want it, enter '(green hair:1.5)' in the negative prompt field.
 Parentheses emphasize the words, and ':1.5' indicates how strongly to focus on it.
 A good range is 1.1-1.5.
 You can also use extra parentheses for emphasis, like '(((green hair)))’.

-Here’s an example video of before and after a negative prompt was used.
-As you can see, -unwanted element- was removed from the generation.
--> video example